stardothosting/shift8-fbfeed/readme.txt

 == Description ==

-This is a small plugin that allows you to easily integrate your Facebook page's feed into your Wordpress site.
+[Shift8](https://www.shift8web.ca) Facebook Feed is a small plugin that allows you to easily integrate your Facebook page's feed into your Wordpress site.
 You simply define your Facebook App info in the settings and utilize the shortcode + options to inject the Facebook page's feed into your site.

 The shortcode generates straightforward markup with custom CSS classes that allow you to style and arrange the feed however you see fit.